HomeLatest NewsTelecomAirtel signs 3-year managed services deal with Ericsson

 Preferred Source of Google

 The three-year deal will see Airtel launching Ericsson Operation Engine during 2020.
-Ericsson will deploy the latest automation, machine learning and artificial intelligence (AI) technologies to enhance Airtel’s network performance and customer experience.
+Ericsson will deploy the latest automation, machine learning and artificial intelligence (AI) technologies to enhance Airtel’s mobile network performance and customer experience.
 Ericsson will also manage Airtel’s network operations centre and field maintenance activities across India.

 Ericsson will also provide Network Optimization Services, combining multi-vendor networks expertise with its state-of-the-art machine learning/AI-enabled Cognitive Software Suite.
 This will deliver a better customer experience and ensure a superior return from Airtel’s deployed network assets.